mulesoft-consulting/HowTo-Series-Examples/devops-munit-howto_1.0.0/devops-howto_1.0.0/README.md

 As with other examples, you can create template applications straight out of the box in Anypoint Studio.
 You can tweak the configurations of these use case-based examples to create your own customized applications in Mule.

 1. Make sure you have all the pre-requisites for the [original SOAP project](https://www.mulesoft.com/exchange/#!/expose-database-through-soap-web-service) set up & configured.
 This includes downloading the MySQL driver, configuring the database credentials in Mule and setting up mock data in the database.
-Specifics can be found [here]( https://www.mulesoft.com/exchange/#!/expose-database-through-soap-web-service)
+Specifics below or can be found [here as well]( https://www.mulesoft.com/exchange/#!/expose-database-through-soap-web-service)
     * [Download and setup the MySQL driver](http://dev.mysql.com/doc/refman/5.7/en/installing.html) in it's default location.
 You can check out some of the YouTube videos for assistance with this step.
     * Start the MySQL server from System Preferences
     * Open the Example project in Anypoint Studio from Anypoint Exchange.